 One of the many things I love about essential oils is how the effect on our body is connected to the plant itself and that plants action in life.
 Trees produce oxygen by their mode of respiration which supports us with our respiration, so, it seems natural for the essential oil to support conditions that affect our respiratory system, like colds and coughs.
-When you breath in essential oils you can feel it in your body straight away, and this is very prominent with tree oils such as eucalyptus and pine.
+When you breath in essential oils you can feel it in your body immediately, and this is particularly prominent with tree oils such as eucalyptus and pine.
 You can feel them cleaning and clearing as they pass from the tip of your nose deep down into your lungs.
 I feel my chest expand, even my posture changes and I will naturally be more open and stand taller – just like a tree.

 Everything is connected so it goes beyond the respiratory system, but it’s a good example of feeling for yourself in your body, how the oils can support.

 Frankincense & myrrh have a less fierce action on the respiratory system, much more calming, helping to bring a gentleness back to your breath.
 They are a great support for conditions such as asthma, panic attacks, stress, anxiety and for use in meditation.

 Frankincense is a great oil to scent the room with when you’re taking a moment to breath gently.
 Myrrh has a much subtler smell so doesn’t work that well in a burner, it’s quite sticky too so may be best avoided in diffusers incase it damages.
 I prefer to massage this into my wrists to support connection with myself.
 Click here to read my blog on using myrrh in this way.